zeke-code/gitlab-flow/README.md

 3. **Test Locally**
    Run local tests for all dependent services using the updated library.

-4. **Run CI**
+4. **Push on hotfix branch**
    Push changes to the hotfix branch.
-The CI pipeline validates the fix by running tests and static analysis.
+CI validates the fix with static analysis, unit tests, and build pipelines.

+5. **Create Merge Request**
+   Once changes are finalized, create a Merge Request that merges `hotfix/library-bugfix-prod` to `production`

+6. **Run CI**
+   Pipelines run tests and compilation on the merge request to ensure code quality.
+If code meets quality gate standards, merge upon manual intervention.

-5. **Deploy to Production**
+8. **Deploy to Production**
-   Tag the commit with a hotfix version (e.g., `v1.2.1`).
-CI/CD deploys the updated library to production.
+   CI/CD bumps version for hotfix (e.g., `v1.2.1`) and deploys the updated library to production and our artifact registry/monorepo.
    Use **ArgoCD** or equivalent to track and validate deployment.

-6. **Backport Fix**
+9. **Backport Fix**
    Merge the hotfix branch automatically into both `staging` and `dev` branches to synchronize all environments.
+This should be done if MR was merged successfully.

+10. **Trigger RenovateBot**
+    Trigger RenovateBot for both staging and dev to update microservices dependencies.
+Merge Requests should be automatically merged if tests are positive.

 ---